awsdocs/amazon-cloudfront-developer-guide/doc_source/http-503-service-unavailable.md

 ## CloudFront Caused the Error Due to Limited Resources at the Edge Location<a name="http-503-service-unavailable-limited-resources-at-edge-location"></a>

-You will receive this error in the rare case that CloudFront has the ability to route requests to the next best available edge location\.
-In rare cases, CloudFront might be unable to satisfy the request\.
-If this happens, contact [AWS Support](https://console.aws.amazon.com/support/home)\.
+You will receive this error in the rare situation that CloudFront can't route requests to the next best available edge location, and so can't satisfy a request\.
 This error is common when you perform load testing on your CloudFront distribution\.
-To avoid this, follow the [Load Testing CloudFront](load-testing.md) guidelines to avoid 503 \(Capacity Exceeded\) errors\.
-This type of error typically means that the edge location didn't have enough capacity at the time of the request to serve the object\.
+To help prevent this, follow the [Load Testing CloudFront](load-testing.md) guidelines for avoiding 503 \(Capacity Exceeded\) errors\.

+If this happens in your production environment, contact [AWS Support](https://console.aws.amazon.com/support/home)\.